 Archive for the ‘History’ Category

 I’m taking pity on the many college students around the world who are struggling with the obligatory English term paper on American Transcendentalism as the academic quarter/semester closes.
+Also, part of my motivation is the belief that, when your generation or a later one is ready to do so, it will find in the writings of the American Transcendentalists a well-developed ideology for changing the present corporatist/globalist status quo.

 Transcendentalism is intriguing, yet seemingly incomprehensible.
 Actually, it isn’t incomprehensible at all.
 The problem is that its ideas are so common-sense that they conflict with the confused principles and assumptions of modern culture and its brainwashing.
 Add to that the fact that the academic world is particularly confused, being lost in a fantasy world of relativism and materialism.

 In other words, the irony is that Transcendentalism as taught and written about today is presented through the lens of the very materialism that it opposed!
-The inevitable result is a selective, distorted, and confused picture.
+The inevitable result is a selective, distorted, revisionist, and confused picture.
 Here then are several essential facts about Transcendentalism that few people today (perhaps your instructor included) seldom know.

 1. Transcendentalism was an explicit reaction against the modern rationalism of philosophers like John Locke and Thomas Hobbes.
 The effect of these rationalist philosophies was to deny that human beings had innate knowledge and Higher Reason (or Conscience), and that people are made in the ‘image and likeness of God.’
-In short, rationalism led to materialism, and loss of ‘transcendent’ values in society.
+In short, rationalism led to materialism, and loss of higher values in society.

 2. The rationalist philosophy came just at the time of the Industrial Revolution.
 In a sense, modern rationalism, by denying transcendent values, justified reducing society to a vast machine, a system of factories and banks where man is nothing but a cog in a machine.
 In short, by claiming that man is merely a materialistic creature (i.e., virtually a machine himself), rationalism led to all the abuses of an radically technological and economic society.
 The problems we see today began around 1790 in Europe and America.
 The Transcendentalists (and their allies, the Romanticists) understood this problem and tried to counter it.